ankitects/anki-manual/src/importing.md

 or more of your templates, the cards will go to that deck rather than the one you’ve selected.

-This is an example of a valid file:
+This is an example of a valid file with three fields:

-    foo bar; bar baz; baz quux
-    apple; banana; grape
+    apple;banana;grape
+    some text;other text;yet more text

-There are two ways to include newlines in fields.
+There are two ways to include newlines or the field separator in fields.

-**Escape the multi-lines by placing the contents of the field in quotation marks**:
+**Escape the characters by placing the contents of the field in quotation marks**:

-    hello; "this is
+    hello;"this is
     a two line answer"
-    two; this is a one line one
+    two;this is a one line field
+    "this includes a ; (semicolon)";another field

 Because quotes are used to mark where a field begins and ends, if you wish to include them inside your field, you need to replace a single